-This is the infamous photo of Amelia Boynton Robinson being gassed and beaten while marching for the right to vote.
+This is the infamous photo of Amelia Boynton Robinson being gassed and beaten on Bloody Sunday March 7th, 1965.
 She was eventually left for dead after being beaten with a billy club for her participation in a peaceful march (across the Edmund Pettus Bridge) for the right to vote.
 Evidence that this photo went around the world is the fact this is an original press photo from a Latin American country (everything is in Spanish).

 Click here to see the autographed copy of Ms. Boynton Robinson’s autobiography.